 Local/sustainable: Conventional farming uses tremendous amounts of fossil fuel to raise, process, refrigerate, and transport food to us.
 So the more we can source our food from local farms and gardens, the better — for the environment, for our health, and for our tastebuds.
 In-season produce — picked and eaten within a matter of days (or hours!) — is the healthiest and tastiest way to eat.
 And it doesn’t get any more local than your own backyard!

-- Good Morning Washington: Superfoods for a Super Year
+- Sprout on TV: Superfoods for a Super Year

-- Good Morning Washington: Growing Veggies in Small Spaces
+- Sprout on TV: Growing Veggies in Small Spaces

-- Sprout CEO Selected as 2016 Presidential Leadership Scholar
+- Sprout Founder selected as Presidential Leadership Scholar

-- Sprout CEO named as Arlington Woman of Vision
+- Sprout Founder named as Arlington Woman of Vision